OmniSapiens: A Foundation Model for Social Behavior Processing via Heterogeneity-Aware Relative Policy Optimization: Experiments

-\textbf{Effect of Modulation at the Sample-Level.} To study the effect of modulating advantages at the sample-level in addition to the task-level, we run an ablation without sample-level modulation (i.e. leveraging only the task-level modulation factors, $s_{m}^{(t)}$).
-From Tab.~\ref{tab:harpo_ablations}, this results in weaker overall performance, with the ablation attaining a 2.60 avg. rank compared to \names\ at 1.90.
-To understand the impact of sample-level modulation, we analyze with Fig.~\ref{fig:hier_scaling_no_ema_ablations}, a task (ANX) that performs stronger with sample-level modulation.
-Accordingly, sample-level modulation produces a narrower advantage distribution compared to without, highlighting that relatively extreme advantage values are suppressed (we observe the same trend for other tasks as well, with more plots provided for NVC, SOC, HUM in App.~\ref{app:additional_plots} Fig.~\ref{fig:appendix_adv_dist}).
-This narrower spread does not necessarily indicate a reduction in the aggregate advantages, since the geometric mean enforced by Eqs.~\eqref{eq:geom_ref}-\eqref{eq:reciprocal_ratio} helps preserve the overall multiplicative scale of scaled advantages.
-Instead, it mitigates extreme advantage values; potentially preventing a small subset of samples with extreme values from disproportionately influencing the policy update.
-However, while beneficial for most tasks, the effects of sample-level modulation varies across tasks, as EMO, INT, and SOC show no explicit improvements (App.~\ref{app:full_ablation_results} Fig.~\ref{tab:harpo_ablations_full}).
+\textbf{Modulation at the sample level.} To study modulating advantages at the sample-level in addition to the task-level, we run an ablation without sample-level modulation (i.e., leveraging only the task-level modulation factors, $s_{m}^{(t)}$).
+From Tab.~\ref{tab:harpo_ablations}, this results in weaker performance, with the ablation attaining a 2.60 avg. rank compared to \names\ at 1.90.
+To understand this, we analyze with Fig.~\ref{fig:hier_scaling_no_ema_ablations}, a task (ANX) that performs stronger with sample-level modulation.
+Accordingly, sample-level modulation produces a narrower advantage distribution than without, highlighting that relatively extreme advantage values are suppressed (we observe the same trend for other tasks NVC, SOC, HUM in App.~\ref{app:additional_plots} Fig.~\ref{fig:appendix_adv_dist}).
+This narrower spread does not reduce aggregate advantages, since the geometric mean enforced by Eqs.~\eqref{eq:geom_ref}-\eqref{eq:reciprocal_ratio} preserves the overall multiplicative scale of advantages.
+Instead, it prevents a subset of samples with extreme values from disproportionately influencing the policy update.

 \textbf{HARPO's effect on reasoning traces}.
 For complex pragmatic tasks such as sarcasm (SAR) and humor (HUM) detection, which rely on pragmatic cues (i.e., contextual signals beyond literal lexical content), we observe that HARPO induces richer reasoning behavior as compared to GRPO, at inference.
 From Fig.\ref{fig:reasoning_length_hist}, HARPO achieves a larger proportion of correct predictions on SAR and HUM, compared to GRPO.
 This is also accompanied by longer and more varied reasoning-length distributions.
 Qualitative analysis, Fig.~\ref{fig:reasoning_case_study_prag}, further illustrates that GRPO often produces shortcut responses with minimal or no explicit reasoning, while HARPO’s reasoning traces remain more contextually grounded, reflecting deliberation over pragmatic and inferential cues present in the input.
 These findings suggest that HARPO reduces the suppression of useful reasoning trajectories for these weaker tasks, resulting in richer reasoning behavior that coincides with improved task performance.